 I'd wake up from these very realistic dreams feeling terrible.
 I'd have to remind myself that I was a good mother to my children.
 So why was I having these dreams?

 When my Inner Child spoke to me on that fateful day in the garden, I didn't know what to do.
-I had recently begun working with Voice Dialogue, so I decided to take the stance of curiosity and start a conversation.
+I had recently begun practicing Voice Dialogue, so I decided to adopt an attitude of curiosity and start a conversation.
 In the beginning, I was the referee between the voices of the angry Child and the equally frustrated Mother.
 I went back and forth between these two voices, allowing each of them to express themselves.
 But they didn't seem to be getting anywhere.
 I finally called a truce and told them that I would deal with them later.
 I had work to do.

 Over the next few weeks, the battle continued.
 I kept thinking, "Oh, crap.
 Of all the children in the world, I had to get an angry one.
 Why couldn't I have a nice Inner Child?"

-I didn't understand that my Child was only angry because she was abandoned.
-And I was the one who had abandoned her 36 years before - when I was only a child myself - because I was forced by the circumstances in my family of origin to grow up.
+I didn't understand that my Inner Child was only angry because she was abandoned.
+And I was the one who had abandoned her 36 years before (when I was only a child myself) because I was forced by the circumstances in my family of origin to grow up.

 I was the oldest of 8 kids, and I was what psychologists call parentalized at age 8.
 I was put in charge of raising my 7 younger siblings.
 My mom told me, "You don't need dolls anymore.
 You have real babies to take care of."
 So I gave away my toys to charity ("for the poor kids who needed them"), and I grew up.
 After that, there was no more fun - just work.
 Life was very serious.

 Well, wouldn't you be angry if that happened to you?